-- A. 1. b 2. a

-- 3. c (house)

-- B. 1.
+- A. Choose an option to complete each sentence given below. - 1. b 2. a 3. c (house) make correction in the book 'c' part as house - B. Answer the given questions on the basis of your understanding the text. - 1.
 A little boy loved to come and play around the apple tree daily.
 He climbed to the treetop, ate the apples and took a nap under the shadow.
 The tree also loved to play with him.
-They enjoyed together.

-- 2. The tree offered all the apples it had to the boy, so that he could sell it and buy toys for himself. - 3.
+They enjoyed together. - 2.
+The tree offered all the apples it had to the boy, so that he could sell it and buy toys for himself. - 3.
 The tree was again sad because the boy who had grown into a man did not come back for a long time after taking all the branches of the tree to build his house. - 4.
 The man said so, as he was unable to climb the tree and play with it. - 5.
-The tree was really was a good friend as it was always ready to offer to his friend whatever he had. - C. The man was selfish and cruel.
+The tree was really was a good friend as it was always ready to offer to his friend whatever he had. - C. Write the qualities of the man as clear from the story.
+You may choose from the words given below.

+The man was selfish and cruel.
 He was selfish as after taking the gift from his friend, did not come back to see him.
 He was cruel as he took everything of the plant.
 He was responsible for ruining the tree's happy life.